zanedr/front-end-submissions-public/1706/mod-1/ideabox/jason-adam.md

 Collaboration

-Novice	Can communicate needs, expectations, scheduling constraints through a DTR, effectively creating a working plan with partner.
-Advanced Beginner	Can identify deltas in skill level and collaborate on methods whereby both pairs can share equitably in the workload.
-Can revisit the DTR to address changes that arise, and/or simply to keep one another reminded of the working plan.
-Proficient	Can diplomatically handle issues that arise between the pair through respectful, focused, targeted feedback and implement changes to positively adapt the working relationship and keep the project on track.
-Can effectively implement tactics to support their partner’s learning and project goals, while also honoring their own personal learning and project goals, should the two be different or at different levels due to skill delta.
 Exceptional	Pair collaboration and communication is exceptional, with the distribution of work being equal and balanced, and both partners experiencing a good working flow, able to handle stress, deadlines, issues with calm and focused demeanor.